Information about Vaccine

 Camden County COVID-19 Health Hub

-The Camden County Board of Commissioners along with Cooper University Health Care and Rutgers-Camden School of Nursing has launched the Camden County CPVID-19 Health Hub, located at Camden County College, providing a one stop shop for COVID-19 vaccines, boosters, and third doses, flu vaccines and COVID testing all inside one site.
+The Camden County Board of Commissioners along with Cooper University Health Care and Rutgers-Camden School of Nursing has launched the Camden County COVID-19 Health Hub, located at Camden County College, providing a one stop shop for COVID-19 vaccines, boosters, and third doses and COVID testing all inside one site.
+Additionally, test kits are for pick up only and will not be performed on site.

 Click here to learn more.